markmo/markmo.github.io/_posts/2013-04-23-why-functional-languages.md

-Another reason is that the functional programming style, which favours immutable objects (an object whose state cannot be modified after it is created), is less error prone when developing highly concurrent applications - the type of applications required to delivery cloud-based services.
+Another reason is that the functional programming style, which favours immutable objects (an object whose state cannot be modified after it is created), is less error prone when developing highly concurrent applications - the type of applications required to deliver cloud-based services.

 I think another reason is that the functional programming style maps well to writing data applications.
-The map-reduce programming model, that is at the core of Hadoop, is borrowed from a common functional pattern.
+The map-reduce programming model that is at the core of Hadoop is borrowed from a common functional pattern.
 A common pattern for data applications is to pull or react to data from one or more sources, transform it in a series of stages arranged as a pipeline and then emit the data.
 I like to think of these applications as data refineries that augment and refine data for visualization and reporting